 The District continued to provide instructions on how to install a rain barrel with each order.
-As previously mentioned, we worked with Openlands to create a YouTube video that shows how to install a rain barrel (See storyboards on the enclosed CD.)
+The District worked with Openlands to create a YouTube video that demonstrates how to install a rain barrel.
+(See storyboards on the enclosed CD.)